 The opening song "We Will Rock You" was written by Brian May following a dream he had.
 He recalled that during one of the band's performances, the audience sang the anthem of the Liverpool football team "You'll Never Walk Alone".
 That night he went to bed while pondering what could cause the audience to actively participate while playing the song in performances.
 The next morning he got up with the idea of a rhythm in his head, that would make the audience stamp their feet and clap along with the band.
 May thought of a simple 4/4 rhythm that was divided as follows: stamping, stamping, clapping, pausing.
 How simple and still so amazing!
 Because this song will become one of the greatest stadium anthems of all time.

 Immediately after that, comes another huge stadium hit - "We Are the Champions" written by Freddie Mercury back in 1975.
 Amazingly Mercury also claimed to have thought of football when he wrote the song.
 He thought of something fans will be able to connect to.
 He called this song my version of "I Did It My Way".

 Other interesting songs from the album:

 "Sheer Heart Attack" which is a pure punk-rock song, written back in 1974 and was supposed to be included on the album of the same name, but the band did not finish writing it.
 In the demo version, Taylor sang the whole song, but the band decided that Freddie would sing the verse and Taylor only the chorus.
 Roger Taylor, who also wrote the song, also plays bass and rhythm guitar.

-"Fight from the Inside" written by Roger Taylor, who also sings and plays on almost all instruments including guitar alongside Brian May.
-This is one of the songs which Slash was heavily influenced by it's riffs.
+"Fight from the Inside" was written by Roger Taylor, who also sings and plays on almost all instruments including guitar alongside Brian May.
+This is one of the songs in which Slash was heavily influenced by its riffs.